heiseyigufeng/testcar/readme.txt

-Creating a new branch is quick.
-I am a small apple!
+Creating a new branch is quick. you are a very small apple!
 Creating a new branch is quick AND simple. add merge； hahaha!